12 albums where a band did something totally unexpected

 From a fan’s perspective, it’s important to remember that as bands age and people change, taste and creative visions change, too.
 Some bands establish a specific sound early in their careers and never feel the need to adjust what works (or doesn’t), but others get bored really easily and are constantly in a state of sonic flux.

 However, most bands – even the ones with iconic sounds that remain relatively consistent – have at least one weird album in their discography.
 Sometimes it’s a bucket list nod to their roots, or a much-needed breather from what people expect of them.
 Other times, it’s an attempt to capitalise on a trend, or to try to retain their cutting-edge sensibilities during a massive shift in what’s considered cool.
 These albums stick out like a sore thumb, for better or worse, in a band’s otherwise sterling back-catalogue.

 Below are 12 odd-man out albums from famous thrashers, beloved pop-punkers, nu-metal pioneers, and more.
 Some are great, some not so much, but all of them prove that change is often inevitable, and serve as a reminder to stick with your favourites through the good and the bad.

 My Chemical Romance – Danger Days: The True Lives of the Fabulous Killjoys (2010)

 During their heyday, My Chemical Romance made the most quintessential ‘emo’ album of all time, a goth-pop-punk opera about death called The Black Parade.
-And four years after establishing themselves as the universal poster boys for doom and gloom, they dropped the unabashedly colorful and carefree Danger Days: The True Lives Of The Fabulous Killjoys.
+And four years after establishing themselves as the universal poster boys for doom and gloom, they dropped the unabashedly colourful and carefree Danger Days: The True Lives Of The Fabulous Killjoys.
 It’s a ray gun beaming out kaleidoscopic rainbows compared to everything the band released prior, and although its merits are still a contentious debate within MCR’s cult fanbase, it’s inarguably one of the most surprising left-turns of the 21st century.

 Korn – The Path Of Totality (2011)